Cissy Houston

-Early life
+Early life and family

-Emily Drinkard was born on September 30, 1933 in Newark, New Jersey to Delia Mae "Dee Dee" (née McCaskill) and Nicholas "Nitch" Drinkard, the youngest of eight children.
+Emily Drinkard was born on September 30, 1933 at City Hospital in Newark, New Jersey to Delia Mae "Dee Dee" (née McCaskill) and Nicholas “Nitch” Drinkard, the youngest of eight children.

 Houston was the granddaughter of a black landowner in Blakely, Georgia, who later shared the land he owned with Houston's father Nitch during a time when it was unusual for black people to have large landholdings.
 The asset was gradually depleted as they sold small portions of land over time to resolve the continued legal troubles of a close relative, which later led to the entire family relocating to Newark during the Great Migration a decade before Houston's birth.

 Houston stated that she possessed some Dutch and Native American ancestry due to her grandparents Susan Bell (née Fuller) and John Drinkard Jr., respectively.

+The Drinkards first settled at an apartment in a three-story tenement at Newark's 199 Court Street, located at the city's Third Ward projects.
+After a flash fire destroyed the building, they relocated to 38 Hillside Place.
 Houston's parents placed a high priority upon their children's education and church involvement.

-Around the time of Houston's fifth birthday, her mother Delia suffered a stroke.
-To help her recovery, and to lift the family's spirits, Houston's father encouraged Houston and her elder siblings Anne, Nicholas Jr. ("Nicky") and Larry to sing sacred hymns.
-Later, the siblings formed The Drinkard Four and sang jubilees in various churches, including their own St. Luke's A.M.E.
+Around the time of Houston's fifth birthday in September 1938, her mother Delia suffered a stroke.
+To help her recovery, and to lift the family's spirits, Houston's father encouraged her and her elder siblings Anne, Nicholas Jr. ("Nicky") and Larry to sing sacred hymns.

+Later, the siblings formed the Drinkard Four (Note: In Houston's first book, How Sweet the Sound: My Life with God and Gospel, she recalled the group being called the Drinkard Quartet.) and sang jubilees in various churches, including their own St. Luke's A.M.E.
 Church.
-Three years later, in 1941, Delia Drinkard died of a cerebral hemorrhage.
+The experience, Houston said, ended her "carefree childhood".